-Some of our earliest graduate students chose and adopted the seminar nickname "Grad Circus"; the name stuck and has continued to be favored over the years.

-- Graduate Committee: During the 2023-2024 academic year, the graduate committee consists of Dr. Deanne Rogers (Graduate Director), Dr. Weisen Shen, Dr. Marine Frouin, and Dr. Joel Hurowitz.
-The graduate committee has the job of admitting new students, advising them when they first arrive, monitoring the observance of departmental rules, and making arrangements for Ph.D. preliminary exams and thesis defenses. (see also: graduate director, Ph.D. preliminary exam, thesis defense) - Graduate Program Director (Director of Graduate Studies): The (GPD) graduate program director (currently Dr. Deanne Rogers) is the chair of the graduate committee and is therefore the person primarily responsible for the functioning of the graduate program.
-The GPD reports to the Chair of the department, currently Dr. Brian Phillips. (see also: Chair; graduate committee) - Graduate Program Coordinator (Grad Coordinator): The (GPC) graduate coordinator is responsible for all administrative aspects of a student's graduate career.
+- Some of our earliest graduate students chose and adopted the seminar nickname "Grad Circus"; the name stuck and has continued to be favored over the years. - Graduate Committee: The graduate committee has the job of admitting new students, advising them when they first arrive, monitoring the observance of departmental rules, and making arrangements for Ph.D. preliminary exams and thesis defenses. (see also: graduate director, Ph.D. preliminary exam, thesis defense) - Graduate Program Director (Director of Graduate Studies): The (GPD) graduate program director is the chair of the graduate committee, and is therefore the person primarily responsible for the functioning of the graduate program.
+The GPD reports to the Chair of the department. (see also: Chair; graduate committee) - Graduate Program Coordinator (Grad Coordinator): The (GPC) graduate coordinator is responsible for all administrative aspects of a student's graduate career.
 Issues that she handles include all aspects of administering student stipends, health insurance enrollment, university registration deadlines, and advancement to candidacy.
 Failure to respond in a prompt and complete manner to any of her e-mails can place your academic career and personal finances in danger. - Graduate School: The Graduate School is the university body that is responsible for campus-wide administration of graduate studies in programs offered and run by the various departments.
-Their offices are located on the 2nd floor of the Computer Science Building.

-- Graduate status G1, G2, G3, G4, and G5: This is the university's way of stating where it believes a student to be in their graduate career.
+Their offices are located on the 2nd floor of the Computer Science Building. - Graduate status G1, G2, G3, G4, and G5: This is the university's way of stating where it believes a student to be in their graduate career.
 A student's graduate status is indicated by the university using the letter 'G' followed by a number. - G1 and G2 students are those who have entered the university with the intention of leaving with an M.S. - G3 students are Ph.D. program students who have less than 24 recognized graduate credits: new students with a B.S. are G3.
 They take 12 credits per term. - G4 students have 24 or more graduate credits but have not passed the Ph.D. preliminary examination (regardless of whether or not they have an M.S.).
 All G4 students register for 9 credits per term (unless the Graduate Coordinator has told them in writing to do otherwise). - G5 students are those who have passed the Ph.D. preliminary exam.
 Like G5 students, they register for 9 credits per term (unless the Graduate Coordinator has told them in writing to do otherwise). - Although their workload is no smaller, all G4 and G5 students must register for only 9 credits.
 A G4 or G5 student who registers for more than 9 credits will have to pay a tuition bill.
 There is nothing the department can do about this, so it is essential for all G4 and G5 students to be careful to register for only 9 credits unless the graduate school changes its rules, in which case the Graduate Coordinator will explicitly tell them in writing to do otherwise. - Because G3 students must take 12 credits per term, they have (by definition) reached the 24 credit criterion for G4 status before the start of their second year.
 Therefore, beware that your status will have changed to G4 (and you must then take only 9 credits)!